agordon1123/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

-  Answer:
+    Answer: A token is used to authenticate the user and allow them to receieve specific information that is granted to them.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

-  Answer:
+    Answer: To keep our data secure, we can use authentication to ensure the user has access to the requested information or data transfer.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

-  Answer:
+    Answer: Web servers work by taking in a request, checking to see if that request is authorized, and returning the appropriate information regarding the request.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-  Answer:
+    Answer: Post, Get, Put, Delete are all mothods for interfacing with APIs/Servers.